 As a naturally curious human born to loving, hard-working parents in a developed nation, I have been afforded many life-changing opportunities to immerse myself in the world amongst a wide variety of different people.
 Through various projects the last few years, I’ve been able to learn from dialysis nurses, airplane maintenance engineers, members of the US military, Peruvian villagers in the Andes Mountains, and house painters in Boston.

 The curse of curiosity is that I never feel like I’m learning enough.
 I am a voracious reader, consuming books of all genres to gather information, understand unique experiences, analyze and appreciate different storytelling mechanics, revel in the beauty of words, and seek pieces of emotional resonance.
 I read a lot, but I don’t know what to do with it after.
-I get stressed in crowded places, not necessarily due to claustrophobia, but because I get overwhelmed by the number of people on this planet I will never get to know, never get to interact with, never become friends with.
 The curse of curiosity and the blessing of privilege is that I have no idea where to take my boundless desire to learn.

 I wish I could end this little ramble with a more concrete conclusion—a life goal or concise sentence that might convey exactly who I am or who I want to be, but to do so would be disingenuous.
-For now, I am open to new experiences, new people, and new knowledge that may give me more insight on where I can take this little life of mine.
+For now, I am honing my qualitative research abilities and thinking of ways of building meaningful human connections.
+I constantly reflect on the past and consider the future, but beyond all, I am trying to make the most of my time on this marvelous and mysterious planet with the people I love.